WUR transdisciplinary community day 2026

 Round 1

-Session title: How can WUR leverage regional networks for societal change?
+Session 1: How can WUR leverage regional networks for societal change?
 Towards a strategic agenda

 Leading the session: Alwin Gerritsen, Esther Ronner